 Activity Activity specific standard d.
-Earthworks listed in Ru 8.9.3(a) are exempt fro activity specific standal Rule 9.4.4.1.1 P12, exce exemption 8.9.3(a)(xii) e.
-This rule does not appl earthworks within Cen City road corridors or t state highway road cor as this is provided for in 9.4.4.1.1 P7. f.
-This rule does not appl earthworks within 5 m of the base of trees wh are heritage items con in Appendix 9.3.7.2 in open space, and road corridors, as this is pro for in Rule 8.9.2.1 P1 i F. Eleocarpus dentatus - hinau; G. Eleocarpus hookerianus - pokaka; H. Griselinea lucida - puka / akapuka / shining broadleaf; I. Hedycarya arborea - pigeonwood; J. Alectryon excelsus - titoki; K. Rhopalostylis sapida - nikau palm; L. Cordyline indivisa - mountain cabbage tree; M. Ulmus horizontalis - horizontal elm; N. Ulmus glabra 'Camperdownii' - camperdown elm; d.
+Earthworks listed in Rule 8.9.3(a) are exempt from the activity specific standards in Rule 9.4.4.1.1 P12, except for exemption 8.9.3(a)(xii). e.
+This rule does not apply to earthworks within Central City road corridors or the state highway road corridors, as this is provided for in Rule 9.4.4.1.1 P7. f.
+This rule does not apply to earthworks within 5 metres of the base of trees which are heritage items contained in Appendix 9.3.7.2 in public open space, and road corridors, as this is provided for in Rule 8.9.2.1 P1 i.
+Advice note: 1.
+For the purposes of this rule, Christchurch City means the area shown at Appendix 2.2 of Chapter 2 Definitions.
+Zealand cedar; F. Eleocarpus dentatus - hinau; G. Eleocarpus hookerianus - pokaka; H. Griselinea lucida - puka / akapuka / shining broadleaf; I. Hedycarya arborea - pigeonwood; J. Alectryon excelsus - titoki; K. Rhopalostylis sapida - nikau palm; L. Cordyline indivisa - mountain cabbage tree; M. Ulmus horizontalis - horizontal elm; N. Ulmus glabra 'Camperdownii' - camperdown elm; d.
 Except that c. above does not apply if: i. the earthworks are ancillary to the lawful removal or felling of any tree (see P6). a.
-Any pruning or felling of significant tree listed in Appendix 9.4.7.1 (other the provided for by Rule 9.4.4 P8, P9 or P10), or any gard or any works within the tree protection zone radio where: i.
-The significant tree listed in Appendix 9.4.7.1 is not a qualifying matter to and ii.
-The pruning or for the tree or any gardening or any within the tree's to significant tree's tree within the significant tree is tree; celling works
+Any pruning or felling of a significant tree listed in Appendix 9.4.7.1 (other than provided for by Rule 9.4.4.1.1 P8, P9 or P10), or any gardening or any works within the tree's tree protection zone radius where: i.
+The significant tree listed in Appendix 9.4.7.1 is not a qualifying matter tree; and ii.
+The pruning or felling of the tree or any gardening or any works within the tree's tree Nil